By David Tomas, on 21 August 2023

 The research team also wanted to find out how the payment methods available on a website influence the trust of potential buyers.
 This is a pressing issue for ecommerce brands.

 The conclusion of this study found that consumers perceived PayPal as a safer, more rewarding, and more effective payment method.
-In contrast, credit cards activated areas associated with negative and dangerous events.
+In contrast, credit card-activated areas are associated with negative and dangerous events.

 3. Users Associate Good Web Design with Trustworthiness and Quality